 I know I’ve said it a lot, but this also might be a good time to hire a copywriter.
 Developing a quality piece of content is a big task, especially for people who a) don’t like writing or b) aren’t good at it.
 This piece of content will be important in growing your list and adding value to customers so whatever route you choose, take it seriously.

-Step 10: Test, test, and test some more.
+Step 9: Test, test, and test some more.

-By now, you’ve sent so many emails you’ve started saying “Send” in conversations.
-You’re basically a pro at picking salient subject lines.
-So, you might be wondering how you can improve your click-through rates or conversions.
-It’s time to ramp up your multivariate testing.
-The first step is creating some hypotheses and making a testing plan.
-The insights you gain through multi-variate testing will help you finetune your emails and increase metrics, but ultimately, improving the content you send to your list will add more value to your subscriber’s experience and build relationships between you and your readers.
-If that sounds like the “long game,” you’re right—it is.
-But the long game is where email marketing thrives.
-Making your emails better and better is a win for you, and a win for the recipient—less unopened emails in the inbox.
+The first step is think up some hypotheses and make a testing plan.
+In Hubspot, the insights you gain through multivariate testing will help you fine-tune your emails and increase metrics, but ultimately, improving the content you send to your list will add more value to your subscriber’s experience and build relationships between you and your readers.

 Use data to help make informed decisions about topics, strategies, and subject lines that resonate with your audience to build a more and more engaged list that’s primed to buy when you promote a product.

 Email Marketing for Affiliates Wrap-up